 Renée M. Winsky is the president and chief executive officer of Leadership Maryland, and the president and founder of Bay One Group, LLC.
 She is the former chief executive officer of the Tech Council of Maryland, and former president and executive director of the Technology Development Corporation.

 Corae Young is the assistant director of Lifestyles of Maryland Foundation, Inc. She serves on the Charles County Commission for Women and the Southern Maryland Regional Homeless Board.
 Additionally, she is a youth ministry leader and marketing coordinator at Free Gospel Church of Bryans Road.

 Steven McAdams, ex officio, is the Executive Director of the Governor’s Office of Community Initiatives.

-Jeffrey Griffin, ex officio, is the Director of the Governor’s Office on Service and Volunteerism.
+Ex officio, Director of the Governor’s Office on Service and Volunteerism